DenisSubbota/gascan_lab_vagrant/README.md

 - `mysql` as `percona` user (auto-switched on login)
 - Each node has a `.my.cnf` with a prompt showing the node name
 - mysql84backup replicates from mysql84 for disaster recovery
+- mysql8backup replicates from mysql8 for disaster recovery

 ## .env Example (`config/.env`)
 ```env